Jeremy Popkin

 Edited volumes:

-Over 150 journal articles, contributions to collective publications and articles in reference works, including articles in American Historical Review, Journal of Modern History, Historical Journal, Revue d'historie moderne et contemporaine, Tijdschrift voor Geschiedenis, Journalism Quarterly, Jewish Social Studies, Eighteenth-Century Studies, Archiv für Geschichte des Buchwesens, A/b: Auto/biography Studies, Biography, New Literary History, History and Memory.
+Over 175 journal articles, contributions to collective publications and articles in reference works, including articles in American Historical Review, Journal of Modern History, Historical Journal, Revue d'historie moderne et contemporaine, Tijdschrift voor Geschiedenis, Journalism Quarterly, Jewish Social Studies, Eighteenth-Century Studies, Archiv für Geschichte des Buchwesens, A/b: Auto/biography Studies, Biography, New Literary History, History and Memory, Slavery and Abolition, Shofar, Studies in American Jewish Literature, French Historical Studies, French History.